-Weekend spine surgery linked to longer stays, higher costsDecember 11th, 2013 in Surgery /
+Weekend spine surgery linked to longer stays, higher costsDecember 11, 2013 in Medicine & Health / Surgery

 (HealthDay)—Patients admitted to the hospital on weekends for cervical spine fusion resulting from trauma have a greater length of stay and total hospital costs than their weekday counterparts, according to a study published in the Dec.
 1 issue of Spine.

 Sreeharsha V. Nandyala, from Rush University Medical Center in Chicago, and colleagues analyzed data for 34,122 patients undergoing cervical fusion (anterior [ACF], posterior [PCF], or both [APCF]) for the treatment of cervical spine trauma from the Nationwide Inpatient Sample (2002 to 2011).
 Patients were characterized based on the day of admission (weekday versus weekend), and outcomes were assessed.

 The researchers found that, for all surgical approaches, compared with weekday admits, weekend admits were younger, tended to include more males, and had fewer comorbidities.
 Hospital stays for ACF-treated, PCF-treated, and APCF-treated weekend admits were significantly longer (4.4, 2.6, and 4.2 days, respectively) than similarly-treated weekday admits.
 Total hospital costs were also significantly higher for weekend versus weekday admits for all surgical approaches ($10,045, $10,227, and $11,301, respectively).
 Mortality rates were similar between the two groups, but ACF-treated weekend patients had significantly greater incidence of complications (postoperative infection, cardiac complications, and urinary tract infection) than their weekday admit counterparts.

 "Further research is warranted to further evaluate hospital utilization, costs, and patient outcomes based on the admission day," the authors conclude.